clarkhtse/nested_blog/_posts/2013-01-23-tracking-events-in-analytics-systems.md

 There is no single "right" way after all.
 It's all about trade-offs — deciding what is important for *your* system and what can be left off in favor of something else.

 Speaking of ShopStream — we have decided to take the latter approach.
-We are constantly change our views on what metrics we need and are planning on some really neat features that require events being present in their raw view.
+We are constantly changing our views on what metrics we need and are planning on some really neat features that require events being present in their raw view.

 I'm planning on writing a follow-up post on processing tracked events.
 Keep posted.